mykeln/teslaprep/README.md

 This is a comprehensive guide on preparing for, taking delivery of, and owning a Tesla Model 3.

-I couldn't find a good resource for the soup-to-nuts process of buying a Model 3, so I [made one] [1].
+I couldn't find a good resource for the soup-to-nuts process of buying a Model 3, so I made one<sup>1</sup>.

 ## Start
 Congratulations!
 You've configured a Model 3.
 Now comes the hardest part: waiting.